StevenLiekens/BuildPackage/README.md

 </PropertyGroup>
 ```

-You can also set it at the solution level by setting an environment variable.
+You can also set it at the solution level by setting an environment variable or by passing it as a parameter to MSBuild on the command line.

 CMD:
 ```